Spears Adult Wellness

 A class designed for people with MS to help with daily functions.
 Workouts are designed to increase muscular strength and mobility.
 This class meets Monday, Wednesday, Friday at 11:00am.

-As part of the YMCA’s collaboration with Cone Health, Debbie Kinney, RN, is on site at the Spears YMCA offering health assessments, lab screening events, wellness counseling, and Cone Health speakers.
-Lab tests are offered at a reduced cost to YMCA members.
-Testing is available by appointment during the Wellness Nurse office hours.
-Payment by cash or check only.
+As part of the YMCA’s collaboration with Cone Health, Debbie Kinney, RN, is on site at the Spears YMCA offering health assessments, Provider Referral Exercise Program (PREP), wellness counseling, and Cone Health speakers.

 Office hours: Monday, Wednesday, Friday 8am – 1pm